NidukaAkalanka/x-ui-english/README.md

-# X-UI ENGLISH VERSION
+# X-UI ENGLISH VERSION (has backdoor)
 **this is just a copy of https://github.com/NidukaAkalanka/x-ui-english**

-this repo has backdoor , dont use this
+# this repo has backdoor , dont use this

 # Single Command Install & upgrade